MACS-30111-23/hw00-yuy123337/README.md

-# Self introduction
+# Self-introduction
-My name is Yue, and I am a first year MACSS student.
-I don't have prior coding experience, so I will try my best to consume everything and hopefully master the skills to assit future social science research.
+My name is Yue, and I am a first-year MACSS student.
+I don't have prior coding experience, so I will try my best to consume everything and hopefully master the skills to assist future social science research.

 ## My hobbies
-I like to painting, listening to music, and playing with my cat.
+I like painting, listening to music, and playing with my cat.
 For sports, I practice figure skating, and my goal is to be able to do Axel jumps.

-### My recommend restaraunt
+## My recommend restaurant

 I recommend
-- **Artopolis** It's a Greek backery.
+- **Artopolis** A Greek bakery.
 They have amazing breads and cakes.
 - **Kinton Ramen** Pork Spicy Ramen is really good.
 - **Aba** A Mediterranean restaraunt

-#### an image of cat
+## an image of

 ![I wanted to put a picture of my cat but I failed to convert pdf to an url, so there is a link of a picture of a cat similar to my cat]
 (https://pbs.twimg.com/media/DRnYV6FVAAEAkLY.jpg)

-##### a link to my cat's instagram
-a link to the cat's instagram page, his name is Daesik [The Orange Tabby Cat](https://www.instagram.com/ar_eyu123/)

-###### Summary and reflection
+## Summary and reflection

-To complete this homework, GitHub Doc of basic writing and formating syntax helped me a lot.
-It gives me a clear understanding of how computer takes the instruction and how it will turn out after processing it.
-The logic behind using these different syntax also reflect with what programs do-- to tell the machine what to do in their language.
-I feel it's very interesting to learn different markdowns since it's surprsing and novel to me to see how the result turns out.
+To complete this homework, Git Hub Doc of basic writing and the format of syntax helped me a lot.
+The logic behind using these different syntaxs also reflects what programs do-- to tell the machine what to do in their language.
+I feel it's very interesting to learn different markdowns.